iboB/dynamix/README.md

 [![Meeting CPP Badge](https://raw.githubusercontent.com/iboB/dynamix/master/doc/img/meeting_cpp_badge-scaled.png)](https://meetingcpp.com/index.php/br/items/a-cpp-review-community.html)

 DynaMix (*Dynamic Mixins*) is a new take on polymorphism.
-It lets the user compose and modify types at run time in C++.
+It lets the user compose and modify polymorphic objects at run time in C++.

 The library is a means to create a project's **architecture** rather than achieve its purpose.
 It focuses on **maximal performance** and **minimal memory overhead**.